Creating

 Here’s the Pitch—It’s a Hit!
 Crafting Your Novel's Pitch Line

-2. They convey the core conflict of the novel.
+2. It conveys the core conflict of the novel.

-No matter how many other cool subplots and themes you have going, the core conflict is the big kahuna driving your story.
+No matter how many other cool subplots and themes you have in the story, the core conflict is the big kahuna driving your plot.
 Note the word “conflict.”
-Character arcs usually don’t play a strong role here, even though they are important to the book itself.
+Unless it's a very character-driven novel, character arcs usually don’t play a strong role here, even though they are important to the book itself.
 Which sounds more compelling?

 The story of a girl who travels a magical land with three new friends and discovers there’s no place like home.
 Or…